awsdocs/amazon-ec2-user-guide/doc_source/working-with-security-groups.md

 ## Add rules to a security group<a name="adding-security-group-rule"></a>

 When you add a rule to a security group, the new rule is automatically applied to any instances that are associated with the security group\.
 There might be a short delay before the rule is applied\.
-For more information about choosing security group rules for specific types of access, see [Security group rules for different use cases](security-group-rules-reference.md)\.
-For security group rule quotas, see [Amazon VPC quotas](https://docs.aws.amazon.com/vpc/latest/userguide/amazon-vpc-limits.html) in the *Amazon VPC User Guide*\.
+For more information, see [Security group rules for different use cases](security-group-rules-reference.md) and [Security group rules](security-group-rules.md)\.

-You can add rules to a security group using one of the following methods\.

 ------
 #### [ New console ]